Rethinking Post-Unlearning Behavior of Large Vision-Language Models: Introduction

-Large Vision-Language Models (LVLMs), which integrate image and text modalities, have made remarkable advances~\cite{liu2023visual, li2023blip, bai2025qwen2, achiam2023gpt}.
-However, the extensive datasets used for their training, often web-scraped, can include sensitive personal images and private information, leading to critical privacy risks~\cite{tomekcce2024private, mantelero2013eu}.
+Large Vision-Language Models (LVLMs) have made remarkable advances~\citep{liu2023visual, li2023blip, bai2025qwen2, achiam2023gpt}.
+However, the extensive datasets used for their training, often web-scraped, can include sensitive personal images and private information, raising critical privacy concerns~\citep{tomekcce2024private, mantelero2013eu}.

-Recently, machine unlearning~\cite{cao2015towards, bourtoule2021machine, jang2022knowledge} has emerged as a solution to these risks.
-The goal of machine unlearning is to erase specific knowledge—the forget target—from the model, while preserving its utility on the retain target~\cite{ma2024benchmarking, li2024single, shi2024muse, jin2024rwku, maini2024tofu}.
-Existing approaches to unlearning in generative models such as LVLMs can largely be grouped into three categories: (1) \textbf{Gradient Ascent}-based methods~\cite{jang2022knowledge, pmlr-v199-liu22a, zhang2024negative}, which increase the loss on the forget target to suppress related outputs; (2) \textbf{Random Tuning}-based methods~\cite{yao2024large}, which use randomly sampled, unrelated responses as fine-tuning targets for inputs related to the forget target; and (3) \textbf{Rejection Tuning}-based methods~\cite{maini2024tofu}, which simply train the model to refuse to answer inputs related to the forget target.
+Machine unlearning~\citep{cao2015towards, bourtoule2021machine, jang2022knowledge} has emerged as a solution to these risks.
+Its goal is to erase specific knowledge, referred to as the forget target, from the model while preserving its utility on the retain target~\citep{ma2024benchmarking, li2024single, shi2024muse, jin2024rwku, maini2024tofu}.
+Existing approaches to unlearning in generative models such as LVLMs can largely be grouped into three categories: (1) Gradient Ascent-based methods~\citep{jang2022knowledge, pmlr-v199-liu22a, zhang2024negative}, which increase the loss on the forget target to suppress related outputs; (2) Random Tuning-based methods~\citep{yao2024large}, which use randomly sampled, unrelated responses as fine-tuning targets for inputs related to the forget target; and (3) Rejection Tuning-based methods~\citep{maini2024tofu}, which train the model to refuse to answer inputs related to the forget target.

-However, all of these methods generally neglect to carefully design or consider what kinds of outputs the model should generate about the forgotten target after unlearning.
-As a result, when the model receives inputs related to the forgotten target, it often leads to undesirable model behaviors such as degeneration, hallucination, or excessive refusals which we refer to as \textit{Unlearning Aftermaths} (Figure~\ref{fig:investigation}).
-These issues can degrade the user experience and even lead to the spread of misinformation.
+However, all of these methods largely overlook the design of what the model should generate about the forgotten target after unlearning.
+As a result, when presented with inputs related to the forgotten target, the model often exhibits undesirable behaviors such as degeneration~\citep{yao2024large}, hallucination~\citep{li-etal-2023-evaluating, min2025mitigatinghallucinationslargevisionlanguage}, or excessive refusals~\citep{maini2024tofu}, which we collectively refer to as \textit{Unlearning Aftermaths} (Figure~\ref{fig:investigation}).
+These issues can degrade the user experience and contribute to the spread of misinformation.